is now available! Get expert healthcare for non-emergencies.Register today

 Yes.
 If you get your insurance through an individual plan, you can pay by check, money order or cashier’s check at an Arkansas Blue Cross location near you.
 For your protection and ours, we do not accept cash payments at our locations.
 We do not charge a transaction fee for payments.

 Depending on the coverage you have, you'll receive either a Explanation of Benefits (EOB) each time you visit a doctor, so you can keep track of your healthcare spending.
 It's not a bill but a guide for how to review a bill if your doctor sends you one.
-You also can see your claims history in our secure, members-only website, My Blueprint.
+You also can see your claims history in our secure, members-only website, Blueprint Portal.

 Premiums are the fixed amount you pay each month for your health insurance coverage.
 It’s your monthly bill for your health insurance, similar to a monthly payment for car insurance.